master-of-zen/Av1an/README.md

 <h3 align="center">Target Quality</h3>

     --target_quality        Quality value to target.
-Counted as VMAF score.
+                            VMAF used as substructure for algorithms.
                             Supported for all encoders(Exception:VVC).
                             Best works in range 85-97.
                             When using this mode specify full encoding options.